A Few Investment Lessons. Part I.

 The big problem for any investor is being lazy to go back to your past trades and analyze your own mistakes or success.
 Have you lost money on bad trades?
 Why did it happen?
 Wrong stock?
 Bad timing?
 Have you watched the market at the time of purchasing the stock?
 All these and many more questions must be answered or you will “step on the same rake” again, and again.

-At some point, few years ago, I began analyzing all my past trades, and it helped me avoiding old mistakes.
+At some point, a few years ago, I began analyzing all my past trades, and it helped me avoid old mistakes.
 I finally saw more profits than losses.

 DIVERSIFICATION?
 BEEN THERE, DONE THAT.